 Outbound Port 443 is required to send Event Logs to Elisity CCC from the Elisity Agent.

-A service account for the Elisity Connector Service with Logon as a Service enabled and Event Log Reader group membership.
+A service account for the Elisity Connector Service with Logon as a Service enabled and domain Event Log Readers group membership (the domain group, not a local group).
 See steps below.

 Minimum requirements for the agent host machine: